 - Mac OS includes Spotlight Search.
 Mac OS controls the indexing of the hard disk for Spotlight Search.

-- Outlook for Mac 2011 relies on Spotlight Search to provide search results.
+- Outlook for Mac 2011 relies on Spotlight Search to provide search results for Outlook data.

 - The filters in Outlook for Mac 2011 also rely on Spotlight Search to provide search results.

-- Spotlight indexing may take several minutes when new data is introduced, such as when new email messages are received.
+- Spotlight indexing may take several minutes when new data is introduced.
+For example, this may occur when new email messages are received.

 Microsoft provides third-party contact information to help you find technical support.
 This contact information may change without notice.
 Microsoft does not guarantee the accuracy of this third-party contact information.